alexsteinerde/docker-client-swift/README.md

 ## Docker API version support
-This client library aims at implementing the Docker API version 1.41 (https://docs.docker.com/engine/api/v1.41/#)
+This client library aims at implementing the Docker API version 1.41 (https://docs.docker.com/engine/api/v1.41).

-Currently no backwards compatibility is supported; previous versions of the Docker API may or may not work.
+This means that it will work with Docker >= 20.10.

 ## Current implementation status